memelouse/memelouse/README.md

 - 16 years old
 - I live in sweden
-- Contact me at: Memelouse#0001
+- Contact me at: Memelouse